 He has been a director of various private companies since 1992 and served on the Board of IGM Financial, Inc. from 2005 until 2013.
 In 2009, Mr. Sims joined the Board of Directors of Holland Bloorview Kids Rehabilitation Hospital Foundation, where he is currently Chair of their investment Committee.
 He is also Chairman of the V-42 Foundation.

-Charlie is currently a member of the Advancement Committee of the Board and the Investment Committee of the Foundation.
+Charlie is currently a member of the Finance and Audit Committee of the Board.
 He served as a Trustee on the UCC Foundation Board from 2005-2014.
 He was also a member of the Foundation’s Audit and Finance Committee from 2006-2014, serving as chair from 2010-2014.

 KEN TANENBAUM is Chairman of Kilmer Developments, the entity leading the renewal and 50 year concession operations of the 23 ONroute Highway Service Centres, in partnership with HMS Host, as well as the design, finance and construction of the 2015 Pan Am Games Athletes’ Village project in partnership with Dream; he is the Founder and Chairman of the Kilmer Brownfield Equity Fund, which is committed to creating value by remediating and repositioning contaminated land; and, he also serves as Vice Chairman of Kilmer Van Nostrand (KVN), a family holding company with interests in sports & media, private equity and infrastructure.
 He is a graduate of the Wharton School of Business at the University of Pennsylvania.
 Ken has a long history of volunteer leadership with many organizations, including UJA Federation, Mount Sinai Hospital, MADD Canada, Evergreen, and University of Toronto.
 Ken is passionate about the promise of Canada and is committed to aligning his business and volunteer interests with building healthy cities and vibrant communities.
 He lives in Toronto with his wife, Jennifer, and their four children, three of whom are UCC students.